Morgan Stanley to buy E*Trade Financial in $13 billion deal

 The deal is expected to close in the fourth quarter of 2020.

-Reporting by C Nivedita in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by C Nivedita in Bengaluru; Editing by Sweta Singh and Saumyadeb Chakrabarty